 Ron is married and has a grown daughter who is also an entrepreneur.

 Greg Chapados is GCI's President and COO.
 He served as Executive Vice President and Chief Operating Officer since June 2012.
 Prior to that he served as senior vice president since June 2006.
 Before joining GCI, Chapados was a managing director at two boutique investment banks in Dallas, Texas, specializing in the defense and telecommunications industries and served as senior vice president, new business development at Crown Media, a cable system subsidiary of Hallmark Cards.
 Before moving to Dallas, Chapados served as Assistant Secretary for Communications and Information in the U.S. Department of Commerce during the George H. W. Bush administration and chief of staff to Senator Ted Stevens (R-AK).

 Wilson Hughes was named Executive Vice President, Wireless in June of 2012.
 Prior to that, he was the Chief Operating Officer of GCI since June 1991.
 Hughes has more than 40 years of experience as an executive, engineer and project manager in the communications, engineering and construction industries in Alaska.
 He is past chairman of the Anchorage Economic Development Corporation and is past chairman of the Alaska Industrial Development and Export Authority.
-He currently serves as a board member of the Alaska Energy Authority, the Alaska Industrial Development and Export Authority and The Conservation Fund.
+He currently serves as a board member of The Conservation Fund.
 Prior to joining GCI, Hughes was president of Northern Air Cargo of Anchorage, Alaska.
 He has also served as president of Enserch Alaska Services Inc., an Alaska construction company and Frank Moolin & Associates, Inc., an Anchorage engineering firm.
 He received a bachelor’s degree in electrical engineering from the University of Missouri at Rolla and a master’s in science and engineering management from the University of Alaska.